a-morales/kwm/README.md

 the tiling functionality, and so windows should not overlap unless a window is specifically made floating.

-*EARLY multiple monitor support:*

-To send a window to the prev/next monitor, the hotkeys ctrl+alt+p/n can be used.
+*Multiple monitor support (in progress):*
+There are two supported ways to move a window between monitors.
+The first one is by using the ```kwmc screen -m prev|next```
+The other option is to make the window floating and manually move it with the mouse, then un-float it.

-Moving a window with the mouse WILL BREAK the window-trees of both monitors, however a window CAN be toggled floating, which frees it from the tree.
-It can then be moved and made not floating on the other monitor.
+Moving a window directly with the mouse WILL BREAK the window-trees of both monitors.
-This applies when moving a window between spaces on the same monitor as well.

-NOTE: The API used to detect which monitor is active does not actually return the correct value unless the monitor has been activated by the user.
-Simply moving the mouse over is not enough for the OSX API to update.
-The user HAS TO CLICK somewhere on the new monitor after mousing oveer for the API to properly return the expected value to *Kwm*.
-In addition to this, a lot of Mac Applications will start at the position they were in previously, and will appear on the wrong monitor.
+NOTE: The API used to detect which monitor is active does not actually return the correct value unless
+the monitor has been activated by the user (click somewhere on the screen).
+In addition to this, a lot of Mac Applications will start at the position they were in previously,
+and will appear on the wrong monitor.
 This will most likely crash *Kwm* as of now.

 *Kwm* requires access to osx accessibility.
 Creating a certificate and codesigning the binary works as well.